viamrobotics/PointCloudiPhoneApp/README.md

 **ViewController:** Manages UI and background functionality.
 ViewController is called on by the AppDelegate if the app successfully launches.
 The conents of the file manage the devices bluetooth behavior and calls to **Renderer**.

-What I am thinking are my next steps:
-2. Write swift code that allows phone to recieve connection requests from a Raspberry Pi
-3. Write swift code that identifies the LiDAR camera as a service and the generated point clouds as a characteristic
-4. Write swift code that saves generated point clouds into GATT bus?
-5. Write swift code that responds to RPI data queries

 * More on [CoreBluetooth](https://developer.apple.com/documentation/corebluetooth) and [ARKit](https://developer.apple.com/documentation/arkit/) will be added.